 Day beds serve many purposes.
 You can sleep, lounge, recline, and sit on them.
 These are popular in guest rooms because of their multipurpose use.
 They can be made from a variety of different materials and they are shaped as a cross between a couch, chaise lounge, and a bed.

-This type of bed is built with four vertical columns, one being in each corner.
+This type of bed is built with four vertical columns in each corner.
 They can be pointed, square, rounded, or whatever other shape you can get them in.
-You can also get them with a canopy and other sizes.
+You can also get them with a canopy and in other sizes.